- Accommodation on double occupancy basis.

 - English speaking local certified Tour Guide.

 - Service of airfare reservation (airfare is separately quoted).

 - Internal and international airfare.
-Internal airfare separately quoted.
+Return internal airfare (Bangkok-Paro-Bangkok) is estimated about $800.

 - Expenses of personal nature such as drinks, tip, laundry, phone etc.